arconetpro/.github/profile/README.md

 ### The ArcoLinux Project: Understanding the 7 W's

 **What:**
 ArcoLinux is a comprehensive Linux distribution based on Arch Linux.
 It's designed to educate users about Linux and provide a deep understanding of the operating system.
-The project offers various versions, including ArcoLinux, ArcoLinuxD, and ArcoLinuxB, catering to different user expertise levels—from beginners to advanced users.
+The project offers various versions, including arconet, arcopro, and arconet, catering to different user expertise levels—from beginners to advanced users.

 **Who:**
 The project is primarily for users who wish to learn about Linux systems, ranging from enthusiasts and students to professionals seeking a customizable computing environment.
 It's developed and maintained by a community of developers passionate about making Linux accessible and customizable.